- Bachelor of Business Administration (B.B.A.)

 - Public economics and ethics

-General emphasis: market research, consulting, banking, finance, insurance, manufacturing, international and development organizations, and intelligence agencies.
+General and Honors emphasis: market research, consulting, banking, finance, insurance, manufacturing, international and development organizations, and intelligence agencies.

 Real estate emphasis: urban planner, developer, real estate agent, residential/commercial appraiser, mortgage broker, or commercial lender.